-“We’ve got some NDIS participants who want to learn how to cook and one of our staff loves cooking so that’s a great match.
-Another participant wanted to learn tennis and a staff member here loves tennis: they have been having one-on-one tennis lessons for a year now.”
+“For example, we have NDIS participants who wanted to learn how to cook and one of our staff loves cooking – so that’s a great match.
+Another participant wanted to learn tennis and a staff member here loves tennis: they have been having one-on-one tennis lessons for more than a year now.”

 Based in our Hunters Hill Office, Rosemary has worked for SCS for a decade.
 As well as cultivating one-on-one support for people with disabilities, she has developed and expanded a Flexible Respite program for over 65-year-olds so that SCS can give more support to seniors who work hard and need a break from their caring role.